Arnold J. Toynbee: Chatham House's World War II Foreign Press and Research Service

+Many eminent historians served on the FPRS under Arnold J. Toynbee as its Director and with Lionel Curtis (represented the Chairman) at Oxford until 1941 when Ivison Macadam took over the role from Curtis.
+There were four deputy directors.
+The four Deputy Directors were Alfred Zimmern, George N. Clark, Herbert J. Patton and Charles K. Webster and a number of experts in its nineteen divisions.

+The FRBS with Toynbee and his entire team was moved to the Foreign Office 1943–46.

-Meeting with Adolf Hitler
+Meeting Hitler

-While on a visit in Berlin in 1936 to address the Nazi Law Society, Toynbee was invited to a private interview with Adolf Hitler at Hitler's request.
+While on a visit in Berlin in 1936 to address the Law Society, Toynbee was invited to a private interview with Adolf Hitler at Hitler's request.
 During the interview, which was held a day before Toynbee delivered his lecture, Hitler emphasized his limited expansionist aim of building a greater German nation, and his desire for British understanding and co-operation with Nazi Germany.
-Hitler also suggested Germany could be an ally to Britain in the Asia-Pacific region if Germany's Pacific colonial empire were restored to her.
+Hitler also suggested Germany could be an ally to Britain in the Asia-Pacific region if Germany's Pacific colonial empire were restored.
 Toynbee believed that Hitler was sincere and endorsed Hitler's message in a confidential memorandum for the British prime minister and foreign secretary.

 Toynbee presented his lecture in English, but copies of it were circulated in German by Nazi officials, and it was warmly received by his Berlin audience who appreciated its conciliatory tone.
 Tracy Philipps, a British 'diplomat' stationed in Berlin at the time, later informed Toynbee that it 'was an eager topic of discussion everywhere'.
 Back home, some of Toynbee's colleagues were dismayed by his attempts at managing Anglo-German relations.

 Russia

 Toynbee was troubled by the Russian Revolution since he saw Russia as a non-Western society and the revolution as a threat to Western society.
-However, in 1952, he argued that the Soviet Union had been a victim of Western aggression.
+In 1952, he argued that the Soviet Union had been a victim of Western aggression.
 He portrayed the Cold War as a religious competition that pitted a Marxist materialist heresy against the West's spiritual Christian heritage, which had already been foolishly rejected by a secularised West.
 A heated debate ensued, and an editorial in The Times promptly attacked Toynbee for treating communism as a "spiritual force".

-Greece and the Middle East
+Greece

 Toynbee was a leading analyst of developments in the Middle East.
 His support for Greece and hostility to the Turks during World War I had gained him an appointment to the Koraes Chair of Modern Greek and Byzantine History at King's College, University of London.
-However, after the war he changed to a pro-Turkish position, accusing Greece's military government in occupied Turkish territory of atrocities and massacres.
-This earned him the enmity of the wealthy Greeks who had endowed the chair, and in 1924 he was forced to resign the position.